-To boost your brand and build repeat business, why not start up customer loyalty scheme?
+To boost your brand and build repeat business, why not start a customer loyalty scheme?
 It's a great tool for bringing people back time and again.
-Whether you're a coffee shop or a hairdressing salon, giving your customers rewards in return for their ongoing custom is a powerful customer engagement method.
-They feel valued and have an incentive to grow into a regular customer, which is the bread and butter of any business.
+Whether you're a local supermarket or independent bookshop, giving your customers rewards in return for their repeat custom is a powerful customer engagement method.
+Not only does the customer feel valued, but they also have an incentive to visit regularly, which is crucial for any business.

-It’s vital to market your shop to the local community using tactics like direct mail, leaflets and magazine ads.
+It’s vital to market your shop to the local community using tactics like direct mail, leaflets, and magazine ads.
 You could also buy a street sign to place in a high-footfall area, which displays clear directions to your shop and your special offers.
-There's also the option of sponsoring local events - from charity runs to business breakfasts.
-You could find the perfect opportunity to get your brand in front of the right people.
-Just be sure you're marketing to your target audience, otherwise you could end up wasting precious budget.
+There's also the option of sponsoring local events such as charity runs, community fairs, or business breakfasts.
+Providing you execute some market research beforehand, you could find the perfect opportunity to get your brand in front of the right people.

 7. Invest in CRM